amanzi/amanzi/test_suites/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

 Groundwater resource evaluation is crucial to understanding the concept of groundwater yield.
-This concept is vital because it helps determine the maximum allowable pump rate out of an aquifer and aid in the understanding of the consequences on the water table.
+This concept is vital because it helps determine the maximum allowable pump rate out of an aquifer and the consequences on the water table.
 For example, pumping water out of the water table (unconfined aquifer) may dry up nearby wells due to the fall in the saturated thickness of the aquifer.
 This can be prevented by modeling the fall of the water table